Music & Arts

 Until one day I was looking again, and my teacher appeared.
-I have been studying for nearly a year now with Ramy Adly, an Egyptian master based in Washington DC.
+I have been studying for nearly three years now with Ramy Adly, an Egyptian master based in Washington DC.
 We work by Skype, often twice a week, and I try not to let more than one or two days go by without practicing.

 Ramy is not only a master musician, he is bathed in the spiritual aspect of the instrument and its original connection to healing.

 I’m on a fascinating journey with this instrument.
 It requires all my will and commitment to keep facing the technical challenges, but whenever Ramy starts to improvise for a few minutes in our lessons, and I feel what an exalted state he is in and how the Oud transmits this, I connect again to my determination to persevere.